 Singapore, with its melting pot of cuisine, culture and people, and a backdrop of pristine scenery, is an amazing place to visit.
 It is a futuristic city with so many innovations in a small compact land of only 721.5 km.
 Even though Singapore is a very modern city, that doesn't mean it is deprived of natural beauty, wildlife and beaches.
 It is safe to say that in this beautifully diversified city, you won’t miss out on any of a traveller's usual favourites, such as pleasant beach sides, beautiful sunsets, tasty food, amazing culture and insta-worthy snaps!
-If by now you find yourself sold on the idea of going to Singapore, then here’s how you should spend your 3 days there.
+If by now you find yourself sold on the idea of going to Singapore, then check out these awesome things to do for your 3 days there.

 Whether you just have a layover or want to spend the long weekend there, this itinerary will be perfect for you as it will provide you with a detailed idea of the things that should be on your bucket list while exploring the city.